bfieldtools/bfieldtools/docs/auto_examples/coil_design/magnetically_shielded_biplanar_coil_design.rst

  .. code-block:: none

-    Computing magnetic field coupling matrix, 3184 vertices by 672 target points... took 0.78 seconds.
+    Computing magnetic field coupling matrix, 3184 vertices by 672 target points... took 0.93 seconds.
+    Computing the inductance matrix...
-    Computing self-inductance matrix using rough quadrature.
+    Computing self-inductance matrix using rough quadrature (degree=2).
 For higher accuracy, set quad_degree to 4 or more.
-    Estimating 405514 MiB required for 3184 times 3184 vertices...
+    Estimating 34964 MiB required for 3184 by 3184 vertices...
-    Computing inductance matrix in 43 chunks since 9598 MiB memory is available...
+    Computing inductance matrix in 100 chunks (7772 MiB memory free), when approx_far=True using more chunks is faster...
     Computing potential matrix
-    Inductance matrix computation took 85.08 seconds.
+    Inductance matrix computation took 50.77 seconds.
     Pre-existing problem not passed, creating...
     Passing parameters to problem...
     Passing problem to solver...
-    /l/conda-envs/mne/lib/python3.6/site-packages/cvxpy/reductions/solvers/solving_chain.py:170: UserWarning: You are solving a parameterized problem that is not DPP.
-Because the problem is not DPP, subsequent solves will not be faster than the first one.
-      "You are solving a parameterized problem that is not DPP. "

     Problem